Guides & Tutorials (beta)

 The Gauge Control offers a versatile means to represent diverse numerical and state data, with flexibility, dynamism, and extensive customization options.
 Built entirely in Markup, it leverages Markup's rendering capabilities and adaptability.
 Codejock Gauges are fully DPI-responsive, maintaining drawing quality while scaled to any size.
 The actual gauge implementation is achieved through Codejock's proprietary JavaScript extension for XAML, simplifying the entry level for gauge developers.
 Furthermore, gauge configurations (traits) can be stored in either JSON format or dynamic JavaScript code that evaluates JSON configuration data.

 Given the varied nature of data users may wish to represent on a gauge, along with the customization needs, our approach emphasizes remarkable flexibility in configuring gauges.
 This means a single implementation of a gauge can yield countless visual variations and behaviors by simply adjusting a traits configuration file without any code alterations.
 While Codejock offers basic pre-designed gauges, users can tailor more sophisticated ones to their exact requirements by tweaking the gauge traits configuration file.
-The aim of this article is to furnish comprehensive guidance on modifying the Gauge Control traits file.
+In addition, Codejock offers consulting and development services for complex gauges, contact us for details.

 Architecture